 “Can you show us a sample code?”

-You would think that writing code is a normal part of the recruitment process, however, many technical recruiters fail to ask questions proving the candidate’s ability.
+You would think that writing code is a normal part of the recruitment process when you hire programmers, however, many technical recruiters fail to ask questions proving the candidate’s ability.
 To be sure, let them write a few lines of code.

 With two or three sample codes (roughly 5-10 lines of code), you can already tell whether a candidate is confident with writing code.
 Another way to test their coding skills is to let them try a timed programming test online or developed by your company.